abhishekkargeti1/Java-fullNotes/README.md

 # Java Notes with Syntax
-Folders are made according to the topics for better understanding Notes are getting update day by day .
+Folders are made according to the topics for better understanding <br>
+ Notes are getting update day by day .
 Please wait for next update .
 <ol>
 <li>Control Statement</li>